- How large are your class sizes?

 7. When will my child perform?

 All groups perform at Malanka and the year end concert.
 Younger groups will perform at a couple of nursing homes in the spring.
-Older groups (Novice and up) perform at Competitions, Vesna & Folkfest.
-Dance groups for Vesna & Folkfest are chosen based on amount of dances requested, overall group commitment and availability of dancers.
+Older groups (Novice and up) perform at Competitions (see #10 below).
+Novice-Senior level Boyan dancers also perform at Vesna & Folkfest – the dance groups for Vesna & Folkfest are chosen based on amount of dances requested, overall group commitment and availability of dancers.

 8. What costumes are required for preschool and beginner?

 Instructors will give costume requirements for each group in advance of performances.
-Preschool does not require a specific costume, however it is requested that they wear a Ukrainian blouse/shirt or white shirt, along with black bottoms (skirt for girls, pants for boys – no jeans, no print or decals).
+Preschool does not require a specific costume for performances, however it is requested that they wear a Ukrainian blouse/shirt or long sleeved white shirt, along with black bottoms (skirt for girls, pants for boys – no jeans, no print or decals).

 9. Do I rent or own my costume?